Membership and Circulation Policy

 - Any person may become a member of the library, with borrowing privileges.
 No non-resident fees will apply to persons living outside the municipality.

 - Membership will be granted to individuals 16 years and older who provide verification of address and identification, including photo identification, by showing a document bearing his/her name and current address.
 A valid phone number/ email address must also be provided.
+They agree to be responsible for damages and/or lost items.

 - Individuals under the age of 16 years must register for membership accompanied by a parent or guardian with valid identification or by providing a membership application which has been signed by the parent or guardian, who will agree to be responsible for fines, damages and/or lost items.
 The individual’s year of birth and their parent’s name must be provided at registration.